opendocsg/slw-judgments-backfill/2011_SGHC_183/report.md

 _Criminal Law_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 3 of 2011 was allowed by the Court of Appeal on 28 November 2011.
-See [2012] SGCA 10.]
+See <span class="citation">[2012] SGCA 10</span>.]

 4 August 2011